On October 20, a group of witches met in Brooklyn to cast a curse on the Supreme Court's new judge, Brett Kavanaugh

 Witchcraft as a political rebellion

 Witchcraft went to the lines of organized political struggle in 1968 when a radical left feminist guerrilla called W.I.T.C.H.
-(Women Inspired to Tell their Collective History) went into action using spells as weapons.
+(Women Inspired to Tell their Collective History) went IGNORE INTO action using spells as weapons.
 These turned out to be more dangerous than the bombs.

 "Witches of W.I.T.C.H. carried out boycotts, manifestos, the occupation of newsrooms, protests in front of Wall Street, writings and press conferences," says El Diario de España.
 For the members of W.I.T.C.H., it was enough to repeat three times in a row "I am a witch" to become one.
 For them, witchcraft was a strategy of subversion and not mere mythology, explains the same media.